Euclidean plane and its relatives; a minimalist introduction: The method of inversion

 The identity can be rewritten as

-On the left hand side we have two cross-ratios.
-According to Theorem~\ref{lem:inverse-4-angle}(\ref{lem:inverse-4-angle:cross-ratio}), the left hand side does not change if we apply an inversion to each point.
+On the left-hand side we have two cross-ratios.
+According to Theorem~\ref{lem:inverse-4-angle}\textit{\ref{lem:inverse-4-angle:cross-ratio}}, the left-hand side does not change if we apply an inversion to each point.

-Consider an inversion in a circle centered at a point $O$ which lie on $\Gamma$ between $A$ and $D$.
+Consider an inversion across a circle centered at point $O$ that lies on $\Gamma$ between $A$ and~$D$.
 By Theorem~\ref{thm:inverse}, this inversion maps $\Gamma$ to a line.
-This reduces the problem to the case when $A$, $B$, $C$ and $D$ lie on one line, which was already considered. \qeds
+This reduces the problem to the case when $A$, $B$, $C$, and $D$ lie on one line, which was already considered. \qeds